winprn/OJ_FE/README.md

 npm install
 # we use webpack DllReference to decrease the build time,
 # this command only needs execute once unless you upgrade the package in build/webpack.dll.conf.js
+set NODE_ENV=development
-NODE_ENV=development npm run build:dll
+npm run build:dll
 # Small language fixed
 cp node_modules/echarts/lib/langEN.js node_modules/echarts/lib/lang.js
 # the dev-server will set proxy table to your backend
-TARGET=https://luyencode.net npm run dev
+set TARGET=0.0.0.0

 # serve with hot reload at localhost:8080
 npm run dev